scottishwildcat/rssmenu-safari/README.md

 * Adds a menu button to your Safari toolbar that lists autodiscovered feeds (per the [RSS Autodiscovery Spec](http://www.rssboard.org/rss-autodiscovery))
 * Opens feeds either in your native news reader app (Vienna, Reeder, NetNewsWire etc.), or directly in Safari.
 * Toolbar button badge shows how many feeds available on current page.

+###Coming Soon

+* Include playlist, subscription and favorites feeds when browsing a YouTube user or channel page.

 ###Notes